AnywhereSoftware/B4X_Forum_Resources/B4J/Code snippets/✅ Create_Automate a MySQL database backup using mysqldump.exe/readme.md

 ### ✅ Create/Automate a MySQL database backup using mysqldump.exe by Peter Simpson
-### 10/18/2025
+### 10/19/2025
 [B4X Forum - B4J - Code snippets](https://www.b4x.com/android/forum/threads/169066/)

 **SubName:** Create a single .sql backup file of a MySQL database that is ready to restore.
 **Description:** You can use the following code to create a backup of MySQL databases, the backup file is saved in a folder on your desktop called 'Backup Database'.
-The code below creates an .sql file that you can use to restore/recreate your MySQL database.
-MySQLDumpPath **NEEDS** to point to any mysqldump.exe file.
+The code below creates a single .sql file that you can use to restore/recreate your backed up MySQL database.
+MySQLDumpPath **NEEDS** to point to any mysqldump.exe file on your PC.

 ```B4X